RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 #### Null
 Null values are encoded with `null` literals.
 Like booleans, null values must be lower-case.
 Null values can be annotated with type labels like any other value.

+#### References
+Reference values are used to link to values that have been marked with an ID.
+They must start with an `&` ampersand, followed by the name of an ID (example: `&my_id`).
+This ID must exist elsewhere in the data.

+There are no scope limitations on where in the data an ID can be referenced: IDs that are defined before the reference, after the reference or inside a diffeernt nested collection are all allowed.

+References can be annotated with a type labels and even an ID of its own.

 ### 2.3.
 Collections